Suchindra Bali

-Suchindra Bali is an Indian actor who has appeared in Tamil language films.
+Suchindra Bali (born 1972) is an Indian actor who has appeared in Tamil language films.

 Career

 Suchindra is the son of former 1950s and 1960s actress Vyjayanthimala and Chamanlal Bali.
-He was born in Mumbai, did his schooling in Chennai, moved to Delhi for college and then went to the United States for higher studies.
-He's a law graduate from Law Centre II, Dhaula Kuan (University of Delhi).
-After completing his studies, he returned to Delhi where he started modelling.
+He was in Delhi for college and then went to Columbia University in the United States to do his master's degree.
+He's a law graduate from Delhi.
+After completing his studies, he started modelling.

 Several acting sessions and dance classes later, he entered into Tamil cinema industry.
 Acting was the last thing on Suchin's mind, one day his photograph appeared in a Tamil daily and was seen by a producer who came to sign him for a movie.
-His first movie as a guest role was Kannodu Kanbathellam, where he shared frames with Arjun Sarja and his second film was Mugavaree with Ajith Kumar.
+His first movie as a guest role was Kannodu Kanbathellam, where he shared frames with Arjun and his second film was Mugavaree with Ajith Kumar.
+He also worked on the unreleased film Varsha (2001) directed by Vijay Kumar.
 He also worked with Nana Patekar, his debut Bollywood movie was Aanch, directed by Rajesh Singh.

-His Tamil next venture was Ninaithale, directed by Viswas Sundar.
-It was his first Tamil movie as solo hero.
+His next Tamil venture was Ninaithaley, directed by Viswas Sundar.
+It was his first Tamil movie as a solo hero.